alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-following-kafir-funeral-attending-his-burial.md

 ---
+date: 2020-08-22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "Ruling on following the funeral of a Kafir and attending his burial"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 19584"
-hijri: "Muharram 3, 1442"
-category: [fatwas, funerals]
-summary: "It is not permissible for a Muslim to follow the funeral of a non-Muslim or to attend his burial, because Allah has forbidden us from supporting and befriending Kafirs."
-date: 2020-08-22
 shaykhs:
 - Shaykh Ibn Baz
 - Shaykh Abdul-Aziz Aal Al-Shaykh
 - Shaykh Abdullah ibn Ghudayyan
 - Shaykh Salih Fawzan
+source: Fatawa Al-Lajnah Ad-Daimah no. 19584
+summary: It is not permissible for a Muslim to follow the funeral of a non-Muslim or to attend his burial, because Allah has forbidden us from supporting and befriending Kafirs.
+title: Ruling on following the funeral of a Kafir and attending his burial
 ---

 ### Question: